wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.6.2 =
+* New: Regenerate thumbnail and lightbox images for a selected group of library items.
+* New: Delete custom templates directly from the CataBlog Templates Admin Panel.
+* Fix: LightBox generated images with transparency will now use the thumbnail background color.
+* Fix: Should now save default values for the catablog-view-cookie in the cookie before explicitly being set.

 = 1.6.1 =
 * New: Flash Upload's Micro Save Form now has configurable fields.